akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-weaviate/README.md

 # Linode Weaviate One-Click App

-Deploy a production-ready Weaviate vector database with GPU acceleration on Akamai Connected Cloud.
+Deploy a Weaviate vector database with GPU acceleration on Akamai Connected Cloud using the latest Weaviate Docker image.
 This One-Click App provides a fully configured Weaviate instance with NVIDIA GPU support for high-performance vector similarity search and AI-powered semantic search capabilities.
+The Weaviate Docker image is ideal for single instance evaluation and deployment for small to mid-size workloads.

 ## Software Included